genn-team/genn/README.md

 This builds a container tagged as ``genn:latest`` so, to use this container rather than downloading the prebuild one from dockerhub, just replace ``gennteam/genn:latest`` with ``genn:latest`` in the following instructions.

 ### Running Jupyter Notebooks
-A Jupyter Notebook environment running in the container can be launched using the ``notebook'' command:
+A Jupyter Notebook environment running in the container can be launched using the ``notebook`` command:

 ```bash
 docker run -p 8080:8080 --gpus=all gennteam/genn:latest notebook